openhive-network/wax-doc/src/typescript/encryption/encrypt-operations.md

 - [!badge variant="info" text="transfer_from_savings"] - Encrypts the `memo` field.
 - [!badge variant="info" text="recurrent_transfer"] - Encrypts the `memo` field.

+!!!secondary Non-encrypted operations
+Upon operating in the encrypted transaction builder interface (`startEncrypt` method invoked), operations that are not able to be encrypted will be saved to the transaction as is
+!!!

 ## Encrypting Operations within a Transaction

 ```typescript